vuejs/docs/src/api/composition-api.md

 ### `toRef`

-`toRef` can be used to create a ref for a property on a source reactive object.
-The ref can then be passed around and retains the reactive connection to its source property.
+Can be used to create a ref for a property on a source reactive object.
+The ref can then be passed around, retaining the reactive connection to its source property.

 ```js
 const state = reactive({